Define a problem well and you will be pointed to its solution.

 - Make my results easily searchable by my client's recruiters.

-For the interface I created CANINE: Candidate Identification & News Database (the news part was a feature that employed my competitive intelligence skills).
-This was a distributed, split MS Access-only client/server application because a SQL Server database was not available.
+For the interface I created CANINE: Candidate Identification & News Database.
+The news part was a feature that employed my competitive intelligence skills and would come later.
+CANINE was a distributed, split MS Access-only client/server application because a SQL Server database was not available.

-- Recruiters could specify a radius (miles) around the ZIP code of the office for which they were hiring --- and pull every competitor mortgage loan officer who worked in that radius.
+- Specify a radius (miles) around the ZIP code of the office for which they were hiring and pull every candidate in that radius.

-- For any prospective candidate, the recruiter could click a button and see if the candidate was or had been already considered for employment.
+- Quickly see if any candidate was being or had been considered for employment.
 This feature tied into an HR database.

-After my assignment was completed, I was contracted several times to refresh the data in CANINE.
-At one point, the database recorded over 30,000 mortgage loan officers from around the United States.
+After my assignment was completed, I was contracted periodically to repeat my nationwide research and replace the candidate table with updated information.
+At its largest, the database recorded over 30,000 mortgage loan officers around the United States.

 Click the graphic at the top of this case study to see a slideshow about CANINE.